Towards Realistic Remote Sensing Dataset Distillation with Discriminative Prototype-guided Diffusion: Related Work

 \subsection{Dataset Distillation}

-Dataset distillation is a recently emerging research direction that seeks to bridge the gap between massive data and limited computing resources \cite{strubell2020energy}.
-The concept was first introduced by Wang et al., with the goal of synthesizing a compact set of samples that, although not drawn directly from the true data distribution, can train models whose performance closely approximates that of models trained on the original real dataset \cite{wang2018dataset}.
-Early research on dataset distillation can be divided into two categories: \textit{meta-learning-based} methods and \textit{data matching-based} methods \cite{lei2023comprehensive}.
+Since its introduction by Wang et al. \cite{wang2018dataset}, existing dataset distillation methods have mainly followed two technical paradigms: \textit{meta-learning-based} methods and \textit{data matching-based} methods \cite{lei2023comprehensive}.
 In the meta-learning paradigm, the distilled samples are treated as hyperparameters and optimized in a nested bi-level manner, where the inner loop trains a model on the synthetic set and the outer loop updates the synthetic data to minimize the loss on the real dataset \cite{bohdal2020flexible, sucholutsky2021soft}.
 In contrast, data matching approaches update distilled samples by aligning the influence of synthetic and real data during training, usually in the form of gradients, trajectories, and feature distributions \cite{zhao2021dataset, cazenavette2022dataset, zhao2023dataset}.

 However, the synthetic data generated by these methods are not visually realistic, which has motivated recent studies to incorporate advanced generative models to enhance the realism of distilled data \cite{zhao2025taming}.
 For example, Wang et al. utilized a generative model to store the knowledge of the target dataset, where distillation is achieved by minimizing the logit discrepancies between real and synthetic images \cite{wang2024dim}.
 Su et al. proposed a dataset distillation framework based on a disentangled diffusion model, which enforces consistency between real and synthetic image spaces to improve cross-architecture generalization capabilities \cite{su2024d}.
 Zhao et al. further proposed a diffusion-based framework that maps real data into a high-normality Gaussian domain to preserve structural information and generate representative latents for distilled datasets \cite{zhao2025taming}.